florincioroianu/livewire-todo/README.md

 5) Run `php artisan migrate` to add database tables

 7) Run `php artisan key:generate` to create a new APP_KEY, this will automatically be added to the .env file

+8) Run `php artisan serve` to start the development server and go to http://127.0.0.1:8000 in your browser

+9) Enjoy!